-At the national level, unemployment decreased to 3.6 percent at June 30, 2022.
-Unemployment in the City of Tulsa was 3.5 percent at the end of fiscal year 2022 compared to 3.9 percent at the end of fiscal year 2021.
+At the national level, unemployment remained 3.6% at the end of fiscal year 2023, consistent with last year.
+Unemployment in the Tulsa Metro was below the national level during the fiscal year.
+The unemployment rate in the Tulsa Metro was 3.0% at the end of fiscal year 2023 compared to 3.5% at the end of fiscal year 2022.
 The Authority continues to have consistent accounts receivable collections.

 The Authority's appointed officials considered many factors when setting the fees that will be charged for water and sewer services in 2023.
-The Authority approved no rate increase in water fees and a 7 percent rate increase in sewer fees beginning in October 2022.
+The Authority approved a 3 percent rate increase in water fees and a 4 percent rate increase in sewer fees beginning in October 2023.
 The fee increases are to fund operations, maintenance, debt service, and capital improvements.